March 3, 2025

 Setting a video’s resolution in Descript

-3. Trim the video
+3. Trim video length to reduce file size

 You can do this with any video editing software.
 The workflow will be similar for most applications including iMovie, Adobe Premiere, or Descript's video editor.